Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Discussion

-Compared with the traditional ripple control scheme \cite{westermann2007demand}, the main advantage of the presented framework is that it allows \acp{DSO} to obtain a comprehensive overview of available flexibility, which effectively combines all flexibility resources.
-The high-resolution flexibility supports them to address potential network issues precisely without compromising end users' comfort levels and preferences.
-However, concerns over reliability may arise because the reliability decreases as the number of elements increases for any series system.
+Compared to traditional ripple control \cite{westermann2007demand}, the presented framework offers a significant advantage.
+It allows \acp{DSO} to obtain a comprehensive overview of available flexibility, effectively combining all flexibility resources.
+The high-resolution flexibility supports precisely resolve potential network issues.
+However, reliability might be a concern.
+This is because reliability decreases as the element count increases in any series system.
 The proposed prosumer is an example of such series systems.
 Additionally, ripple control is implemented in an open-loop fashion and the response can be expected within 7s \cite{westermann2007demand}, whereas the proposed framework would take longer to quantify flexibility envelope and establish flexibility provision agreements.
-Lastly, communicating the flexibility envelope still comprises significant communication efforts and further simplification may be necessary to mitigate that.
-All in all, the existing ripple control scheme is favorable when it comes to simplicity and responsiveness.
-In contrast, the presented framework is favorable when a \ac{DSO} needs to utilize a significant number of resources and requires automated and optimization-based approach to handle the complexity.
+Moreover, communicating the flexibility envelope requires significant bandwidth, necessitating further simplification.
+All in all, the existing ripple control scheme excels in simplicity and responsiveness.
+In contrast, the presented framework is favorable for \ac{DSO}s that require automation and an optimization-based approach due to the complexity of handling numerous resources. \acresetall

-Last but not least, the stated equivalent emission reduction of 12.5\% has to be understood as a result specific to the presented system configuration, weather condition, carbon intensity profile, user interactions, and accuracy of the digital twin.
-The number can also be impacted by the sizing of each devices, forecast and modeling uncertainties.
-The benefits of the proposed framework lie in the combination of emission reduction and flexibility provision. \acresetall